 How do you store orzo pasta salad?

 Store in an airtight container in the fridge for up to 4 days.
-Keep the orzo and chicken separate if you want to maintain the best texture, and drizzle extra olive oil or lemon juice before serving to refresh the flavours.
+Keep the orzo and chicken separate if you want to maintain the best texture.

 Reheating